Report a problem with a bonfire

 Bonfires and burning outdoors

-You can contact your neighbourhood office team if you are concerned about problems such as
+Contact your locality office team if you are concerned about problems such as bonfires

 Smoke from bonfires

 Edinburgh's smoke control rules don't extend to bonfires and other burning outdoors.
-There are no bylaws which forbid garden bonfires or restrict the time at which they can be lit.
+There are no bylaws that forbid garden bonfires or restrict the time at which they can be lit.

 If you are bothered by smoke from a bonfire or other burning that is taking place outdoors you can complain to us.
 We will visit and consider whether the smoke is causing a nuisance and take action if necessary.